edoreld/mark-as-read/README.md

 2. Enable Developer mode by ticking the checkbox in the upper-right corner.
 3. Click on the "Load unpacked extension..." button.
 4. Select the directory you just unzipped.

- -> The extension will not work as intended if two windows are open side by side.

 ## How to Use